Our True Colors

 Welcome to Season 4 of Our True Colors!
 I am happy to introduce my co-host for this season, Yolandie Hamilton.
 She'll be hangin' with us for the season, so get to know a little bit about her in this episode.

 Yolandie Hamilton is a personal style and confidence coach, mom and proud to be the very interesting mix of Jamaica and Poland, with a lot of other stuff in there.
 She is passionate about giving women back to themselves through style and connecting with others to learn what they are passionate about.
-She also performs in community theatre and teaches kids improv at summer camps.
+She also performs in community theatre and teaches kids improv at summer camps and in her words, has "an unquenchable desire to collect the shiny math rocks" otherwise known as really cool dice.
 She is excited to bring her perspective from small town Michigan to the show.

 If this is your first time with OTC, check out EPISODE 1: START HERE for more background on the show.

 Our True Colors is sponsored by True Culture Coaching & Consulting.
-Head to our website to find out how True Culture Coaching and Consulting can support you and your organization.
+Head to our website to find out how True Culture Coaching and Consulting can support you and your organization, and subscribe to our LinkedIn Newsletter, The Culture Clinic, for more great content.
 You can find us at truecultureconsulting.com where you can also contact us to schedule a free consultation.

 Transcript by Otter.ai